 A great tip we always ask our mortgage broker customers to consider when writing content is whether or not they have anything new to add on the topic.
 An example of this could be if you wanted to create a page on ‘mortgage brokers’, you would need to first ask yourself what could you say that is new or different from your competitors, something that hasn’t already been said.
 This line of questioning can lead you to be more specific when you create content, focusing on subject matter that can really deliver value to niche communities through your mortgage broker marketing initiatives.

 An example of this could be – ‘How to know if a property in Surry Hills is overvalued’.
-In this example, you would most likely be able to attract audiences that are interested in buying a property in the Surry Hills region, and in doing so engage them in a manner that aided them at a time when they possibly haven’t started looking for a mortgage broker – a prime time to start a conversation.
+In this example, you would be likely to attract audiences that are interested in buying a property in the Surry Hills region, and in doing so engage them in a manner that aids them at a time when they possibly haven’t started looking for a mortgage broker – a prime time to start a conversation.

 When you are starting your mortgage broker business and writing website content for your mortgage broker website, you want to imagine you are creating a campfire with people gathered around the middle.
-Only instead of people, you will be creating new pages or ‘pillars’ to gather around the main campfire.
+Only instead of people, you will be creating new pages about your financial services or ‘pillars’ to gather around the main campfire.

-Using this analogy, you want to ensure that each new page you create contributes to the larger cluster by linking direct to the main page – for example, if your campfire was for ‘Website Design’ you could create pages around it for each relevant industry such as ‘website design for mortgage brokers‘, ‘accounting website design‘ and ‘financial advisor website design,’ and link these to your page on website design – which is exactly what we did for our own SEO strategy.
+Using this analogy, you want to ensure that each new page you create contributes to the larger cluster by linking direct to the main page – for example, if your campfire was for ‘website design’ you could create pages around it for each relevant industry such as ‘website design for mortgage brokers‘, ‘accounting website design‘ and ‘financial advisor website design,’ and link these to your page on website design – which is exactly what we did for our own SEO strategy.

 This SEO model is called a topic cluster and search engine’s such as Google depend on them to identify related information and valuable content for their users.
 When you are implementing your mortgage broker marketing ideas try to think of your own topic clusters around the services you provide in order to improve SEO for mortgage brokers and broker-related search terms.

 An inbound link from an external domain acts in the same way that a link from another page of the same domain acts.
 Therefore, the more links you have to your page, the more Google and other search engines are able to measure the value of your website.

-From this analogy, you can see how the more specific the content you make is, the more you will be able to attract the audiences that are right for your business.
+From this analogy, you can see how creating specific content related to your mortgage brokerage will allow you to attract the audiences that are right for your business.
 In this way, writing good content serves to both attract the right kind of customer, as well as help search engines rank your website pages.

-This means you should never be aiming to target broad words or generic descriptions, but rather focus on attracting the kinds of traffic you think is relevant to your business.
+You should never be aiming to target broad words or generic descriptions, but rather focus on attracting traffic that you think is relevant to your business.
 If you operate your business in Surry Hills for example, then think how you can create content that is localised – ‘Mortgage Broker in Surry Hills’.
 Alternatively, if you specialise in a specific kind of mortgage broking such as refinancing then make sure to target those relevant keywords as part of your mortgage broker marketing plan.

 There are many different channels that you can market your business on, and it may seem appealing to focus on all of them.
-However, it is always our recommendation to be targeted rather than scattered in your mortgage broker marketing approach which is why we highly recommended sticking to only online channels and one or two platforms at most – particularly if you are just starting out.
-Part of the reason behind this is because the finance and mortgage broking industries are highly competitive, and as a result, you will be pitting your marketing efforts and advertising spend against some very big players if you don’t plan properly.
+However, it is always our recommendation to be targeted rather than scattered in your mortgage broker marketing approach which is why we highly recommended sticking to only online channels and one or two platforms at most to begin with – particularly if you are just starting out with a limited budget.
+Part of the reason behind this is because the finance and mortgage broking industries are highly competitive, and as a result, you will be pitting your marketing efforts and advertising spend against some very big players who may have the means to outspend you.

-Some marketers may encourage you to advertise on other platforms such as Bing or Instagram but we have found that while there are wins to be had across all channels, it is a rarity, and the cost-per-lead on these other platforms are often significantly higher.
-Using Google’s Search Console coupled with Google Ads can offer your business precision at a cost-effective rate, while Facebook enables network-centred marketing through your immediate circles for quick wins.
-Both these platforms offer specialised tools as well as a large audience base that you can segment and micro-target.
+Some mortgage broking marketing teams may encourage you to advertise on other platforms such as Bing or Instagram but we have found that while there are wins to be had across all channels, it is a rarity, and the cost-per-lead on these other platforms are often significantly higher.
+Using Google’s Search Console coupled with Google Ads can offer your business digital marketing precision at a cost-effective rate, while Facebook enables network-centred marketing through your immediate circles.
+Both these platforms offer specialised tools as well as a larger audience base that you can segment and micro-target.

 Last but not least, it is imperative that throughout your website creation and marketing journey you make sure to consider the data, analytics and metrics that the digital world affords.
 Unlike marketing initiatives of the past, one of the key benefits of having a mortgage broker website is that all kinds of data is available for free.
 This means that your perception of whether or not your website is doing well should not be subjective, but rather based on clear identifiable goals.